sig-cm/sig-cm.github.io/_news/JCDL-2020-CFP.md

 **Meeting location:** Online via Zoom.
 Directions on how to connect have been sent to all registered participants.

+**Notes**: During the workshop please feel free to contribute to or edit the shared [notes](https://docs.google.com/document/d/1nscET8Qy9FEyQ-NhLy4lNjsl2pudBBk-g67KGyBEJUY/edit)

+**Instructions to attendees**: Unless otherwise stated - please do not cite, share, or discuss papers from the workshop until authors have uploaded a final draft.

-## Tentative Schedule
+### Schedule
 The workshop will run from 3-6:30pm EST with a short break between papers.
 We plan to use this full time for discussion and presentations.

-### Notes
-During the workshop please feel free to contribute to or edit the shared [notes](https://docs.google.com/document/d/1nscET8Qy9FEyQ-NhLy4lNjsl2pudBBk-g67KGyBEJUY/edit)

-## Instructions to attendees
-Unless otherwise stated - please do not cite, share, or discuss papers from the workshop until authors have uploaded a final draft.

-### Schedule

 | Start | End  | Topic                           | Moderator                       | Slides |
 |-------|------|---------------------------------|---------------------------------|-------|